Murray Cow: A Brief Description

 Habitat Adaptability & Disease Resistance

 The Murray Buffalo has a higher milk yield and more environmental resistance than pure buffaloes.
-There is a resistance to diseases and easy adaptability to the south Indian climate within Murray buffaloes.
+There is resistance to diseases and easy adaptability to the south Indian climate within Murray buffaloes.
 Although the breed is moderately tolerant of temperatures, it can adapt to locations with a warmer or colder climate in some weeks.

 Types of Murray Buffalo